ValerieMauduit/AoC2022/README.md

 facility, nevertheless: I knew that the human, was the left part of an addition.
 I didn't test to create the corresponding monkey-human operation.

+### Day 22: Monkey Map

+It is not so easy to work with these congruences!
+First I went in some walls.
+After, it was better.
+But I have to count the blank lines or the blank columns and to go aroud a line or a column in a map "by blocks".
+I managed to run the example but some corner cases didn't run, like the case were I am in the first position of a line and I need to go back to the last non blank one.
+I needed so real tests on only one line or only one column.

 ### Day 23: Unstable Diffusion

 Once I decided to describe the problem correctly in two classes, it was pretty straightforward to do the part 1.